-Probably because I’m a native of Sardinia, I like it that the art through which Pinuccio Sciola showed us the memory of the universe comes from my same land.
+Probably because I’m a native of Sardinia, I like that the art through which Pinuccio Sciola showed us the memory of the universe comes from my same land.

-Our thousand-year-old stone tradition, the magnetic fields around Giants’ Tombs, the 8,000 stone towers scattered around the whole territory are the evidence that Sardinia has always had a special relationship with stones.
+Our thousand-year-old stone tradition, the magnetic fields around Giants’ Tombs, and the 8,000 stone towers scattered around the whole territory are evidence that Sardinia has always had a special relationship with stones.
 And this is why discovering the ancient stone buildings are one of the best things to do in Sardinia.

 Pino Sciola has given us a new dimension regarding sculpture.
 To the extent that we can enjoy his otherwise only-visual creations also with our eyes closed.
 By listening to the stones’ otherworldly sound, we have the impression of being hearing the planet’s inner voice and the different elements interacting with each other, with our past, present and future blending together.